 Our Current Model is Broken (Not to Mention Dirty and Expensive)

 Right now, most of us rely on LiBs every day.
 They’re in the cars we drive, the phones we carry in our pockets, and the laptops we use at work.
 We even leverage them in more invisible ways: namely, within the electrical power grid.
 LiBs are used for grid storage, better accommodating periods of peak energy demand and providing ancillary services to support the power grid.
 This golden era of rechargeable batteries is exciting, since it means lower reliance on fossil fuels and greater reliability from the electrical grid.

 During its first life, each battery pack integration is designed and manufactured for a specific purpose, whether it’s laptops, stationary storage, EVs, or other specific applications.
 Each use case necessitates the right storage capacity (kWh), the right amount of power (kW), the correct lithium-ion battery type for the number of cycles (cycle-life), and the rate of charge and discharge (C-rate) required for a specific applications.
 Some of the key players in this manufacturing process include LG, Samsung, Panasonic, and BYD, producing most of the batteries we rely on for first market applications globally.

-At the end of the battery’s first life application, an OEM (like a car manufacturer), is generally responsible for the safe disposal of the battery.
-They pay recyclers to grind up the components of a battery, separating out valuable materials for resale.
-The process is dirty and energy-intensive.
+At the end of the battery’s first life application, different markets hold different parties accountable for the safe disposal of the battery.
+In Europe OEMs (like car manufacturers) are generally responsible, while in other markets, auto recyclers and scrappers take this responsibility.
+The process of grinding up components and sorting valuable materials is dirty and energy-intensive.
 It’s also financially underwhelming, yielding only about 6% back from the original cost of the battery.